Fractured Magic: Chapter Two

 “Not currently.”

-Moira hummed.
+Moira harrumphed.
 “You should.”

 “Nonsense.”
-Leandros tapped a bundle of papers against the ground to straighten it.
+Leandros tapped a bundle of papers against the ground to straighten them.
 “That was my cousin that crashed into you just now; if she won’t take responsibility, I will.
 Forgive her, she’s had a difficult week.”
 He glanced up at Gareth, his catlike pupils blown wide in the dim hallway.
 “Were you on your way to see the Magistrates?”

 Gareth’s brain stuttered to a stop all at once.
 “Are you…a fan of the story?”